schmelling/clock_evo/ROADMAP.md

 - What are the boundary conditions that allow for the evolution of circadian clocks?
 Mutation rate, oscillation (length compared to organisms live cycle, length differences between phases, 12h/12h vs. 16h/8h etc.), reward differences, resources limitation...
 - Can the evolved clock adapt to new cyclic environments?
 No mutations allowed, put clock organisms into new phase world.

+## Roadmap
 ### Goals

-1. Replicate [Beckmann et al., 2007]() and add second alternating resource cycle.
+1. Replicate [Beckmann et al., 2007](http://www.ofria.com/pubs/2007bBeckmannEtAl.pdf) and add second alternating resource cycle.
-2. Create a pool of organisms with circadian clocks (adapted to different cycles).
+2. Create a pool of organisms with circadian clocks.
-3. Examine fitness in competition experiments with no-clock organisms and other clock organisms.
-4. Find boundary condition taht allow for the evolution of circadian clocks (Mutation rate, different reward for resources)
+3. Find boundary conditions that allow for the evolution of circadian clocks, i.e. mutation rate, different reward for resources, "day lenght"
+4. Adapt clock organism pool to different cyclic environments.
+5. Examine fitness in competition experiments with no-clock organisms and other clock organisms.

 ### Timeline
 #### September

 - [x] Create Repo, Readme, Code of Conduct, License, Contribution Guidelines and Roadmap